coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 humanoid for somatic components, Likewise, the deity needs hands to use many of its powers, such as creating objects related to its portfolio.

-When the shape shift occurs, the deity's equipment, if any, transforms to match the new form.
+When the shape shift occurs, the deity’s equipment, if any, transforms to match the new form.
 If the new form is a creature that does not use equipment (aberration, animal, beast, magical beast, construct, dragon, elemental, ooze, some outsiders, plant, some undead creatures, some